- Guide Map

 Beast meets dinner guests at Be Our Guest in the gallery.

-Coming later in 2013 is Princess Fairytale Hall, which will be the new home for Disney princesses to meet their loyal subjects in the Magic Kingdom.
-The new meet-and-greet space is located where the Snow White's Scary Adventures ride previously was housed in the Castle Courtyard.
-Princesses Cinderella, Aurora (Sleeping Beauty), Tiana and Rapunzel are expected here, as well as other royals.
+Nearby is Princess Fairytale Hall, the home for Disney princesses to meet their loyal subjects in the Magic Kingdom.
+The meet-and-greet space is located where Snow White's Scary Adventures previously was housed in the Castle Courtyard.
+Anna and Elsa, stars of Disney's "Frozen," plus Princesses Cinderella, and Rapunzel appear here.

 The Little Mermaid is waiting for her friends in Ariel's Grotto, to the right of the ride, Under the Sea -- Journey of The Little Mermaid.
 In this location, Ariel is wearing her mermaid tail and top, and guests will notice some sea treasures surrounding her.